ErkanMilli/3MT-RoadSeg/README.md

 # 3MT-RoadSeg
 ## Multi-modal Multi-task Road Segmentation

+This repository contains the implementation of the 3MT-RoadSeg method in Pytorch.

 ### Training
 The configuration files to train the model can be found in the `configs/` directory.
 The model can be trained by running the following command: